kyverno/website/content/en/docs/security/_index.md

 Security vulnerabilities are best handled swiftly and discretely with the goal of minimizing the total time users remain vulnerable to exploits.

-If find or suspect a vulnerability please send an email to the security group at kyverno-security@googlegroups.com with the following information:
+If you find or suspect a vulnerability, please email the security group at kyverno-security@googlegroups.com with the following information:
 - description of the problem
 - precise and detailed steps (include screenshots) that created the problem
 - the affected version(s)
 - any known mitigations

-Kyverno security response team will send an initial acknowledgement of the disclosure in 3-5 working days.
+The Kyverno security response team will send an initial acknowledgement of the disclosure in 3-5 working days.
 Once the vulnerability and mitigation are confirmed, the team will plan to release any necessary changes based on the severity and complexity.
 Additional details on the security policy and processes are available in the Kyverno [git repo](https://github.com/kyverno/kyverno/blob/main/SECURITY.md).

 ## Contact Us